 - Restart some of the projects that were shelved earlier

 - Ask the sales team to look for new opportunities based on the available skillset actively.

-Book the available resources to the identified projects
+E. Book the available resources for the identified projects

 - Assign the right resources to the right Project.